elasticpath/elasticpath-dev/docs/studio/sign-up/getting-started-with-epcc.md

 ---
-title: Getting-Started with Composable Commerce
+title: Studio with Elastic Path Composable Commerce
-nav_label: Getting-Started with Composable Commerce
+nav_label: Studio with Elastic Path Composable Commerce
-sidebar_position: 5
+sidebar_position: 20
 ---

+Using Studio with Elastic Path Composable Commerce enables you to combine the e-commerce capabilities of Elastic Path Composable Commerce while creating highly tailored commerce experiences with Studio.

 ## Prerequisites